-- 10.1.1 As part of good teaching practice, academic staff are responsible for identifying students at academic risk as soon as possible, and making adequate time available for giving advice and assistance to those students, or recommending that they seek appropriate personal and/or academic support. - 10.1.2 At the end of each academic review period (see General Definitions), each student's results will be assessed against the criteria used to identify students who have made unsatisfactory progress. - 10.1.3 The criteria for unsatisfactory progress are: - a. failing a course for the second time, or - b. failing courses in an academic review period, resulting in a grade point average for that period of less than 2.80, or - c. failing a practice-based learning activity, where that failure constitutes failure in the course (see clause 4.5) - 10.1.4 A student who has been identified as making unsatisfactory progress will be notified.
-An academic review notation will also be entered on their student record indicating they have been 'notified' for that academic review period. - 10.1.5 If a student is identified as making unsatisfactory progress, the University will implement an intervention strategy intended to assist the student to improve their performance in their program (see clauses 10.2 to 10.3). - 10.1.6 Students enrolled in a UniSA enabling program, receiving a final grade of F2 for all courses in an academic review period will be identified directly for preclusion (see clause 10.3). - 10.1.7 A student's academic review status remains current in circumstances where the student is transitioned to a new program as a result of the program approval process.
+- 10.2.1 The University will define academic review periods that align with results release dates during the academic year.
+A schedule of the academic review period dates will be published on an annual basis on the University website. - 10.2.2 At the end of each academic review period each student's results will be assessed against the criteria used to identify students who have made unsatisfactory progress.

+- 10.2.3 The criteria for unsatisfactory progress are: - a. failing a course for the second time, or - b. failing 50% or more of courses in an academic review period, or - c. failing a practice-based learning activity, where that failure constitutes failure in the course - 10.2.4 A student who has been identified as making unsatisfactory progress will receive a notification in the form of a written communication that will include an offer of support.
+An academic review notation will also be entered on their student record indicating they have been 'notified' for that academic review period.
+If a student receives a second notification at the end of a subsequent academic review period (not necessarily a consecutive period) they will be offered additional support. - 10.2.5 Where an Academic Support Plan is developed as part of the support process, a copy will be provided to the student and to Campus Central to be retained on the student's file. - 10.2.6 Students are expected to engage with the support offered, including undertaking actions set out in an Academic Support Plan.
+A student's level of engagement with support offered by the University will be a factor taken into consideration should the student subsequently appeal a preclusion decision. - 10.2.7 A student's academic review status remains unchanged in circumstances where the student is transitioned to a new program as a result of the program approval process.